 I offer open-ended and short-term counselling, with the aim of trying to help you come to a better understanding of your personal situation and support you in the changes you may wish to make.
-I enjoy working with all adults and young persons (16+).
-I have extensive experience of working with people with Anxiety, Stress, Depression, Eating Disorders, Bereavement, Relationship difficulties, OCD, PTSD and Combat Stress.
+I enjoy working with all adults and young persons.
+I have extensive experience of working with people with Anxiety, Stress, Panic Attacks, Depression, Phobias, Eating Disorders, Bereavement, Relationship difficulties, OCD, PTSD and Combat Stress.

 By exploring our thoughts and feelings we can identify unhelpful beliefs and patterns of behaviour that prevent us from living life in the way we would wish.
 Our life experiences influence who we are today.
 Sometimes past experiences affect our relationships and career negatively, or just leave us feeling disempowered and ‘stuck’.

 Counselling offers an opportunity to develop insights into why we think and behave in certain ways.
 Increased understanding can help us make meaningful changes and build confidence which enables us to act proactively and respond more positively to difficult situations.